industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

 ### Create the Asset Model

-1. Go to "Define Data > Organize" to create a Asset Model and connect the variables
+1. Go to "Define Data > Organize" to create an Asset Model and connect the variables

-2. Add a Asset Model and name it by double clicking on it
+2. Add an Asset and name it by double clicking on it

 3. Add two Aspects to structure the data according two our two machines